-Lieff Cabraser is committed to diversity and inclusion in our professional work, through our firm values, and across our people.
-This commitment is embedded in the firm’s culture and reflected in our long-standing support of charitable groups and bar association programs advancing diversity and ensuring equal opportunities for all.
+Lieff Cabraser is committed to diversity and inclusion in our professional work through our firm values and across our people.
+This commitment is embedded in the firm’s culture and reflected in our long-standing support of charitable groups and bar association programs, advancing diversity and ensuring equal opportunities for all.

-Furthermore, we participate extensively in the diversity initiatives and programs of the Bar Association of San Francisco, including its 2010 Goals and Timetables and Recommendations for Minority Hiring and Advancement and the No Glass Ceiling Initiative, each of which commit the firm to voluntary benchmarks for the hiring and promotion of diverse lawyers.
+We participate extensively in the diversity initiatives and programs of the Bar Association of San Francisco, including its 2010 Goals and Timetables and Recommendations for Minority Hiring and Advancement and the No Glass Ceiling Initiative, each of which commit the firm to voluntary benchmarks for the hiring and promotion of diverse lawyers.

 Support of Bar Organizations Promoting Diversity

 Lieff Cabraser sponsors, participates in, and serves in leadership roles for bar organizations and non-profit groups that promote diversity and seek to eliminate barriers to the hiring, advancement, and retention of diverse persons (including racial and ethnic minorities; women; lesbians, gay men, bisexuals, and transgender persons; and persons with disabilities) in the legal profession and the broader community.
 These bar organizations and non-profit groups include: